TheoXiong/electron-find/README.md

  ` new FindInPage(webContents, [options]) `
 - ` webContents ` Object(required) - The webContents of renderer process
 - ` options ` Object(optional)
-   - ` preload ` Boolean - Whether load the find interface when creat instance.
+   - ` preload ` Boolean - Whether load the find interface when create instance.
 Default is `false`.
    - ` parentElement ` Object - Specify parent dom of the find interface.
 Default is `document.body`.
    - ` duration ` Number - Specify moving time when the find window open or close.
 Default is `300` (ms).
    - ` offsetTop ` Number - Specify offset relative to the top of parentElement.
 Default is `5`.